TheArturthur/CoppermindScraper/Cosmere/Bibliography.md

 [[Unpublished works\|Unpublished works]], a list of Brandon's other work (written and unwritten, forthcoming and trunked) [[Bibliography/Audiobooks\|/Audiobooks]], a list of all audiobook editions of Brandon's published works, including information about duration and narrators
 *[[Cosmere\|Cosmere]]* works are highlighted in green, [[Cytoverse\|Cytoverse]] works are highlighted in purple, works in the *Reckoners* multiverse are highlighted in blue, others in tan.
 Unreleased works have their titles highlighted in red.
-Titles in white are works released in a draft state, referred to as "Sanderson Curiosities".
+Titles in white are works released in a draft state, referred to as "Sanderson Curiosities", or are otherwise non-canonical.

 |**Year**|**Book**|**Series**|**Length**|**Notes**|**Refs**|
 |-|-|